 Nasuni combines local edge appliances and cloud storage to provide global access to data with local performance and infinite scalability.
 In addition, Nasuni solves the added problems of protection, archive, security and management of file data storage all at a fraction of the cost of legacy solutions.

-With Nasuni, files are accessed at the edge in the local office through a storage device known as the Nasuni Filer.
-The Filer appears to the user like a local NAS storage device or file server would.
+With Nasuni, files are accessed at the edge in the local office through a physical or virtual storage device known as the the Nasuni Edge Appliance.
+The Nasuni Edge Appliance appears to the user like a local NAS storage device or file server would.
 Files are accessed via CIFS/SMB, NFS or even FTP.
-Filers can also provide block storage via iSCSI.
 To a windows user this is another ‘letter’ drive, to a Mac user it is another server in the finder.

-The filer can be scaled to any workload in any office proving both the processing power and caching space required for file data whether users access it from an application or directly as office files.
+The edge appliance can be scaled to any workload in any office providing both the processing power and caching space required for file data whether users access it from an application or directly as office files.
 Files accessed can be any type and size, whether they are CAD design or engineering files, media files, or standard office files in home directories.

 With Nasuni, policies can be defined and management can take place through a single management system called The Nasuni Management Console (NMC).
 Through one console, accessibility, access control, protocol access, locking, quotas, audit policy, etc. can all be defined, and the state of the system in any location can be monitored.